OfficeDev/office-js-docs-pr/docs/includes/file-get-started-powerpoint.md

     })();
     ```

-4. Open **Home.css** in the root of the web application project, add the following code after all existing content, and save the file.
+4. Open **Home.css** in the root of the web application project, replace the entire contents with the following code, and save the file.

     ```css
     #content-header {